 We are responsible for pursuing clinical development and regulatory submissions of PH94B for acute treatment of anxiety in adults with SAD, and potentially other anxiety-related indications, in the United States on a "best efforts" basis, with no guarantee of success.
-AffaMed has the option to participate in the global Phase 3 clinical trial of PH94B and will assume all direct costs and expenses of conducting such clinical trial in the Territory and a portion of the indirect costs of the global trial.
+AffaMed has the option to participate in a Phase 3 clinical trial of PH94B involving all or a portion of the Territory and will be responsible for a portion of the costs of such a trial, if conducted.
 We will transfer all development data (nonclinical and clinical data) and our regulatory documentation related to PH94B throughout the term as it is developed or generated or otherwise comes into our control.
 We will grant to AffaMed a Right of Reference to all of our regulatory documentation and our development data.